Please note this is a preliminary programme outline and is subject to change

 Welcome to an interactive session of presentations, discussions and polls

-Session chairs: Reuben Broom (NZ) and Prue Francis (Australia)
+Session chairs: Reuben Broom (NZ) and Prue Francis (AUS)

 Scene-Setter